sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 ### Signing

-OK, now that we have the transaction constructed, it's time to sign it.
+Now that we have the transaction constructed, it's time to sign it.
 First, we need to seal the transaction, so it will be ready to sign.
 Then we call the `sign` function, which takes the private key that can unlock the UTXO we passed to the `from` function.
 In our example, this is the private key that corresponds to the address `n4fTXc2kaKXHyaxmuH5FTKiJ8Tr4fCPHFy`:

 ```ts
 tx = tx.seal().sign('cNSb8V7pRt6r5HrPTETq2Li2EWYEjA7EcQ1E8V2aGdd6UzN9EuMw')
 ```

 Viola!
 That's it.
-This will add the necessary data to the transaction's input script.
-That being the signature along with the public key of our signing key.
+This will add the necessary data to the transaction's input script: the signature and the public key of our signing key.
 Now our transaction is ready to be posted to the blockchain.

-You can serialize the transaction the following way:
+You can serialize the transaction like this:

 ```ts
 console.log(tx.serialize())
 ```

-For broadcasting, you can use any provider you like.
-For demo purposes you can simply paste the serialized transaction [here](https://test.whatsonchain.com/broadcast).
+To broadcast a transaction, you can use any provider you like.
+For demo and test purposes you can paste the serialized transaction [here](https://test.whatsonchain.com/broadcast).

 ### OP_RETURN Scripts

-In case you would like to put some arbitrary data on-chain, without any locking logic, you can use transaction outputs with an [OP_RETURN](https://wiki.bitcoinsv.io/index.php/OP_RETURN) script.
+If you want to post some arbitrary data on-chain, without any locking logic, you can use transaction outputs with an [OP_RETURN](https://wiki.bitcoinsv.io/index.php/OP_RETURN) script.

 An example of an OP_RETURN script written in ASM format is this: